-=Note All Illinois forms and schedules include an "IL Attachment" No." in the upper right corner of the form.
-Required attachments should be ordered numerically behind the tax return, as indicated by the IL Attachment No. Failure to attach forms and schedules in the proper order may result in processing delays.
+No." in the upper right corner of the form.
+Required attachment should be ordered numerically behind the tax return, as indicated by the IL Attachment No. Failure to attach forms and schedules in the proper order may result in processing delays.